openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4.
 Signatures using other hash algorithms MUST be considered invalid.

-An implementation MUST support SHA3-256 and SHOULD support SHA3-512, in order to support the hash binding with ML-DSA + ECC signatures.
+In accordance with the requirements on ML-DSA + ECC signature schemes specified in {{sig-alg-specs}}, an implementation MUST support SHA3-256 and SHOULD support SHA3-512.

 ### Key generation procedure {#ecc-mldsa-generation}